piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

     Part-Weight-Linear-ScalePoint2-Coordinate = 0.01
     Part-Weight-Linear-ScalePoint2-Factor = 1E10

 Analogously to the radial weighting, the particles will be cloned or deleted when they move to a new cell with a different weighting factor.
+It should be noted that while a change of the scaling parameters between simulation runs is possible, it is recommended to perform a macroscopic restart (see Section {ref}`sec:macroscopic-restart`) to avoid large jumps in the weighting factor distribution during the first iteration.

 The cloning and deletion probability is again calculated by: